 There are two agreements.
 The first is the ‘Services Agreement’ which is between the homeowner and Ava Housing.
 This is the agreement to adapt the home to your needs while creating a new unit within the home.
 Ava Housing is there to manage these building works and facilitate the homeowner in adapting their home.
 The other phase of our service is finding a suitable person to rent the unit and managing that arrangement.

 The second agreement is the ’Licence Agreement’ which is between the homeowner and the renter.
 This will outline the fee, the period of house sharing and the obligations of both parties.
 Ava Housing will manage this relationship including collecting the rent and managing any disputes or issues.
 10% of the rental income will go to Ava Housing to help with the running costs.

 As part of the Ava Housing service we will be making provisions for background vetting and screening of potential occupants.
 Time will be spent in making sure that homeowners and renters are well matched and happy with the living arrangements.

 The Licence Agreement is between the homeowner and the renter.
-In the event of the owner vacating the property for any reason, such as moving into full-time residential care or dying, the licence will expire as per the agreement.
+In the event of the owner vacating the property for any reason, such as moving into full-time residential care, the licence will expire as per the agreement.
 This gives the licensee two months’ notice or to the end of the licence period, whichever comes first.
 The licensee does not have any claim on the home or any impact on the inheritance of the home.

 We would encourage family members and close friends of the homeowner to be engaged in the process from the start so that they can also provide support to the homeowner and get to know the renter.